gravitational/provisioner/README.md

 # Overview

-Provisioner include two components:
+Provisioner includes two components:

-- an executable binary to generate terraform script
+- an executable binary to generate terraform script to provision cluster
-- a docker image bundles above binary and makefile expose set of tasks to provision cluster
+- a docker image bundling the above binary and a makefile exposing a set of tasks to provision a cluster

-The docker image is the final package to be deploy and executed with kubernetes job to create VPC.
+The docker image is the final package to be deployed and executed as a kubernetes job to create VPC.
 The docker entrypoint is set to **Make** so you can invoke any make target by passing command when executing with docker run.

-Provisioner works by generating necessary Terraform script and apply those Terraform script.
-The script also sync to a S3 bucket.
-And re-sync from S3 to local whenever it is called again, such as when destroying cluster.
+Provisioner works by generating a Terraform script and then applying the generated script to create or modify resources.
+The script will also (re)sync the configuration with an S3 bucket whenever it is called.

-Provisioner can run standalone, however, its main usage is to be integrate with Telekube application hook to create/reuse VPC and launch instance into the VPC.
+Provisioner can run standalone, however, its main usage is to be integrated with Telekube application hook to create/reuse VPC and launch instance into the VPC.

 Provisioner works in two modes: